 Test network and audio

-The first check we should do in the live environment is whether the network is working properly.
+The first check we should do in the live environment is whether the internet connection is working properly.
 If we use an ethernet cable to connect to the Internet, we should see the two arrows icon in the upper right-hand corner.

-If we are using WiFi to connect to the Internet, we will get a different icon, and the in-range Wireless networks we can select to connect.
+In case we are using WiFi to connect to the Internet, we will get a different icon, and the in-range Wireless networks we can select to join.

 If we don't get any networks, it means that Ubuntu doesn't recognize our network adapter.

-This might be fixable after the Ubuntu installation, but it's usually not as simple as downloading a driver in Windows.
+This might be something that we can fix after the Ubuntu installation, but it's usually not as simple as downloading a driver in Windows.
 There are different methods for different network cards.

 In any case, it's important that we have an active internet connection before we begin to install Ubuntu.
 This way the installation will be able to download some updated software packages.